icodeforlove/linkedin-endorser/README.md

 ## requirements

-you will need at least node v5.1.0
+you will need at least node v5.1.0 or if you're just looking for a script to paste in the console you can use [this](https://gist.github.com/icodeforlove/690b1a5f09c1d3f85498).

 ## installation